£0.00 0

 We ask all home educators to write to your MP.
 If you have ever been subject to a s47 enquiry that did or did not result in a child protection plan you can summarise the story and ask them to contact the Secretary of State about the document released in particular page 13, you could explain how this proposal would have made the situation more difficult.
 Anyone can ask their MP what safeguards will be in place to protect a family whilst an enquiry is being undertaken from having their child’s consistent suitable home education being disrupted.
 Ask them how they will prevent the already large number of malicious school referrals causing havoc unnecessarily.
 And how the voice of the child will be heard without further intrusion into their home life.

-What is a child protection/Section 47 plan or enquiry?
+What is a child protection plan or Section 47 enquiry?

 Section 47 (relating to s47 of the Child Act 1989) enquiries begin when a safeguarding referral is received where there is reasonable cause to suspect that a child is suffering or likely to suffer significant harm in the form of physical, sexual, emotional abuse, or neglect, or following an Emergency Protection Order or Police Protection being taken.
 If the referral is for a new case not already open to children’s services, a MASH team (Multi Agency Safeguarding Hub) or Duty team will take this forward (or similar depending on the set up in each local authority).
 For cases where there is already a named social worker, the social worker and their team will take the s47 enquiries forward.
 As soon as the referral is received, children’s services will become involved, working with the family to begin the assessment process and implement immediate safety planning.
 Within 3 days of the referral, a strategy discussion will be held.
 This is a meeting for professionals only, and every professional and agency involved with the family will be invited.
 This will include the police; health services, including GP’s and any other specialist teams involved; education, including schools (recent past and present) and nurseries for all children in the family and EHE teams; universal services such as health visitors, school health; other involved agencies such as Home-Start; and any agencies known to be involved with the parents/ carers.
 The strategy discussion will involve professionals and agencies sharing relevant information and they will be expected to attend or at least provide some written information for the purposes of the meeting.